 Here Magento had its last chance to make me fall in love with it.
 After 6 weeks of work it was the time to implement the ERP integration.
 Here's when I needed to go deeper into the documentation and the core code itself and I got frustrated.
 For me, the module development process was way much overengineered, and by the time Magento didn't even have a deployment process.
 I wanted to die.
 Luckily I reminded myself about Sylius.
 It was my last resort.
 I remember that evening.
 I was sitting on my sofa, installing it and praying for it to run.
 And I made it.
 The feeling was like driving for the whole life with VW Beetle, one of the slowest and ugliest cars on the earth and jumping into Ferrari Italia.
 I knew I couldn't drive it every day, I knew wasn't practical, I knew it was expensive.
 But I loved it and I wanted it in my garage.
 That's how I felt jumping from Magento into Sylius.

 Here's what I did - I called Patrick, my employee, showed him Sylius and asked him what he thinks about it.
 He shared my vision.
 That's when my enthusiasm has grown twice compared to the one I had with Magento.
 I called the project CEO, told him about it and asked him if we can switch because I will die if I'd need to work one day longer with Magento.
 He said "Do what you want.
 I trust you.", which you can understand as "Do what you want, but once you fail, I will cut off your balls.".
 Although from the business perspective it was stupid and risky, I trusted Sylius.
-After 160 hours of work we integrated the template and started rapidly working on ERP integration.
+After 160 hours of work, we integrated the template and started rapidly working on ERP integration.
 Thank you Sylius for saving my sausage.

-Why Sylius has worked for me?
+Why Sylius worked for me?

 Ok, but here's the key thing - I'm not saying Magento is a bad tool at all.
-Undoubtedly it has many advantages that proves its current success.
+Undoubtedly it has many advantages that prove its current success.
 There are many use-cases where Magento is a perfect tool to use, but for me, Sylius was just a better option.
 The other important thing to note is that I made the progress so fast mostly because I knew Symfony quite well before.
 Many of hours I spent while working with Magento were consumed by learning this technology.

 But here's the exact answer for "why" question - I needed something for modern eCommerce development that can grow with the business.
 I didn't want my platform to be packed with average quality plugins and transform it into B2B in one week.
 I wanted to start with the MVP and develop it in the future for my needs.
 In the world of SaaS, PaaS and microservices, I wanted my platform to flexible rather than plug'n playable.
 I also knew that having a good code architecture I can control matters in a long term and is hard to achieve with other platforms.
 With Sylius it was possible to write the business plan for incoming months without being afraid of some third part software breaking it or what's even worse - causing the regression in the whole process.
 This is the case I faced with more than once while working with popular eCommerce software in the past.